Manduvirá River Expeditions: First Expedition

 On November 28, the Brazilian fleet launched a final bombardment of the Paraguayan capital Asunción, destroying one of the turrets of the presidential palace and damaging several other public buildings, including the shipyard.
 The fleet consisted of the battleships Bahia and Tamandaré and the monitors Alagoas and Rio Grande do Sul.
 Taking advantage of the flood, the naval high command organized a flotilla composed of some ships that participated in the bombing and others: the battleship Bahia, as flagship, the monitors Alagoas, Ceará, Pará, Piauí, Santa Catharina and the gunboats Ivaí and Mearim, being commanded by Delfim Carlos de Carvalho, Baron of the Passagem.
 The Brazilian goal was to capture or destroy the small Paraguayan fleet that had taken refuge, due to such a disproportion of forces in the Manduvirá River.
 The expedition began at dawn on January 5, 1869, with the help of a Paraguayan pilot, a naval officer whose name was not registered.
 At 4:30 pm, the fleet anchored at the mouth of the Manduvirá.
 After quick reconnaissance of the place, it was decided that Bahia, Ivaí and Mearim had to remain there to block the exit, since they were not able to navigate the river, which was considered to be very tortuous.

 Early on, the fleet encountered many difficulties.
 After the change of the flagship from Bahia to Santa Catharina, the ships started to go up the river on the 6th.
 The water course was tortuous and the monitors' difficulty in maneuvering made them crash into trees and ravines.
 Throughout the pursuit, the Paraguayans used various stratagems to hamper the advance of the imperial fleet, such as sinking their own ships in order to block the passage.
 The first sighting of the Paraguayans occurred at 14:00, with the steamer Piravevé which served as a sentry.
 This was one of the eight ships that formed the pursued flotilla and were crewed by around 180 men in total, under the command of Aniceto López.
 Faced with this first contact, commander Delfim Carlos de Carvalho ordered his fleet to full force, but it was only at 6 pm that they managed to reach the Paraguayan ships.
-On the Paraguayan side, the situation was extremely disadvantageous, as their vessels were not artillery and, even if they were, they were no match for the Brazilian battleship monitors, so they did not offer resistance.
+On the Paraguayan side, the situation was extremely disadvantageous, as their vessels carried no artillery and, even if they were, they were no match for the Brazilian battleship monitors, so they did not offer resistance.
 One of the first ships that the Imperials found sinking was a longboat with six crew members who, with a white flag extended, surrendered to the Brazilians.
 They reported that, on López's orders, they had been sinking ships since the morning of that day.
-Returning to the hunt for Paraguayan vessels, at 19:00 the Baron of Passagem ordered the interruption of the march of the monitors, as the Paraguayan ships entered an even narrower stream of Manduvirá known as the Iaguí Stream.
+Returning to the hunt for Paraguayan vessels, at 19:00 the Baron of Passagem ordered the interruption of the march of the monitors, as the Paraguayan ships entered an even narrower stream of Manduvirá known as the Iaguí stream.